Reformed Christianity: Christ and atonement

 Reformed theologians affirm the historic Christian belief that Christ is eternally one person with a divine and a human nature.
 Reformed Christians have especially emphasized that Christ truly became human so that people could be saved.
 Christ's human nature has been a point of contention between Reformed and Lutheran Christology.
 In accord with the belief that finite humans cannot comprehend infinite divinity, Reformed theologians hold that Christ's human body cannot be in multiple locations at the same time.
 Because Lutherans believe that Christ is bodily present in the Eucharist, they hold that Christ is bodily present in many locations simultaneously.
 For Reformed Christians, such a belief denies that Christ actually became human.
 Some contemporary Reformed theologians have moved away from the traditional language of one person in two natures, viewing it as unintelligible to contemporary people.
-Instead, theologians tend to emphasize Jesus' context and particularity as a first-century Jew.
+Instead, theologians tend to emphasize Jesus's context and particularity as a first-century Jew.

 John Calvin and many Reformed theologians who followed him describe Christ's work of redemption in terms of three offices: prophet, priest, and king.
 Christ is said to be a prophet in that he teaches perfect doctrine, a priest in that he intercedes to the Father on believers' behalf and offered himself as a sacrifice for sin, and a king in that he rules the church and fights on believers' behalf.
 The threefold office links the work of Christ to God's work in ancient Israel.
 Many, but not all, Reformed theologians continue to make use of the threefold office as a framework because of its emphasis on the connection of Christ's work to Israel.
 They have, however, often reinterpreted the meaning of each of the offices.
 For example, Karl Barth interpreted Christ's prophetic office in terms of political engagement on behalf of the poor.

-Christians believe Jesus' death and resurrection makes it possible for believers to receive forgiveness for sin and reconciliation with God through the atonement.
+Christians believe Jesus' death and resurrection make it possible for believers to receive forgiveness for sin and reconciliation with God through the atonement.
 Reformed Protestants generally subscribe to a particular view of the atonement called penal substitutionary atonement, which explains Christ's death as a sacrificial payment for sin.
 Christ is believed to have died in place of the believer, who is accounted righteous as a result of this sacrificial payment.